Director + Producer

 Documentary filmmaker Maureen Gosling has been creating films for more than thirty years and is best known for her twenty-year collaboration with acclaimed independent director, Les Blank.
-Gosling's films include Burden of Dreams (1982), Blossoms of Fire (2001), This Ain't No Mouse Music (2013) and A New Color (2015).
+Gosling's films include Burden of Dreams (1982), Blossoms of Fire (2001), This Ain't No Mouse Music (2013), A New Color (2015) and The Long Shadow (2017).
 Her work has often focused on themes of people and their cultural values, music as cultural expression and the changing gender roles of men and women.
 Her films have been seen in countless film festivals around the world, on national public and cable television, on television in Europe, Australia and Asia, and have been distributed widely to educational institutions.

 LUIS DAMIAN SANCHEZ

 John Nutt is a BAFTA Award winning filmmaker and the secret sauce in Still I Rise.
 He has been an early champion and creative strategist on all things substantive and technical involved with production as well as diplomatic attache for the team.
 John is a veteran of decades of filmmaking and the Vietnam War.
 He has worked in the capacity of editor, director, sound editor and dialogue editor for over 100 films.
 John is an understated artist, extraordinary mentor, and local legend in the Bay Area film community.
 His films include: Amadeus, Se7en, Munich, Iron Man, and Bravo!
 Common Men, and Uncommon Valor.